Hyva Checkout Frontend API Overview

 - Execute code after specific sub-namespaces initialize using the event-driven initialization system

-- Coordinate frontend actions with backend evaluation results through the Evaluation API integration
+- Coordinate frontend actions with backend evaluation results through the

-How Frontend and Backend Work Together
+How the Frontend API and Magewire Backend Work Together

-Evaluation API Integration Example
+Evaluation API Integration - Step-by-Step Example

 <?php